 Bloomberry is a great new tool from the team that brings us Buzzsumo.
 What sets this tool apart is that it is focused on sales-related questions.
 This tool can help you learn and uncover users’ pain points during the sales process.
 These insights will help you create content around those pain points and solve real world problems.

 Another great tool is Answerthepublic.com.
 With this tool, you can search your target keyword or phrase and it will pull questions that users have typed into search.
 Again, this tool helps you find and answer questions from real users.
 When a user has a problem and you can solve it with your content or service, you’ll have something people actually want to read.

-Content marketing isn't rocket science, but it does require planning, strategy, research, and empathy.
-By learning who your audience is you will be able to create content just for them.
-Make sure that you base your assumptions on facts and don't be afraid to be yourself.
+Content marketing isn’t rocket science, but it does require planning, strategy, research, and empathy.
+By learning who your audience is, you can create content just for them.
+Make sure that you base your assumptions on facts and don’t be afraid to be yourself.
 You have a voice, all you need to do is use it.